apache/mesos/docs/upgrades.md

 ## Upgrading from 0.28.x to 1.0.x ##

+<a name="1-0-x-allocator-metrics"></a>

 * The allocator metric named <code>allocator/event_queue_dispatches</code> is now deprecated.
 The new name is <code>allocator/mesos/event_queue_dispatches</code> to better support metrics for alternative allocator implementations.

+<a name="1-0-x-docker-timeout-flag"></a>

+* The --docker_stop_timeout agent flag is deprecated.

+<a name="1-0-x-executorinfo"></a>

+* The ExecutorInfo.source field is deprecated in favor of ExecutorInfo.labels.

+<a name="1-0-x-slave"></a>

+Mesos 1.0 deprecates the 'slave' keyword in favor of 'agent' at number of places
+  * Deprecated flags with keyword 'slave' in favor of 'agent'.
+  * Deprecated sandbox links with 'slave' keyword in the WebUI.
+  * Deprecated `slave` subcommand for mesos-cli.

+<a name="1-0-x-credentials-file"></a>

 * Mesos 1.0 deprecates the use of plain text credential files in favor of JSON-formatted credential files.

+<a name="1-0-x-persistent-volume"></a>

+* When a persistent volume is destroyed, Mesos will now remove any data that was stored on the volume from the filesystem of the appropriate slave.
+In prior versions of Mesos, destroying a volume would not delete data (this was a known missing feature that has now been implemented).

+<a name="1-0-x-status-code"></a>

+* Mesos 1.0 changes the HTTP status code of the following endpoints from `200 OK` to `202 Accepted`:
+  * `/reserve`
+  * `/unreserve`
+  * `/create-volumes`
+  * `/destroy-volumes`

+<a name="1-0-x-v1-commandinfo"></a>

+*  Added 'output_file' field to CommandInfo.URI in Scheduler API and v1 Scheduler HTTP API.

+<a name="1-0-x-scheduler-proto"></a>

+* Changed Call and Event Type enums in scheduler.proto from required to optional for the purpose of backwards compatibility.

+<a name="1-0-x-executor-proto"></a>

+* Changed Call and Event Type enums in executor.proto from required to optional for the purpose of backwards compatibility.

+<a name="1-0-x-nonterminal"></a>

+* Added non-terminal task metadata to the container resource usage information.

+<a name="1-0-x-observe-endpoint"></a>

+* Deleted the /observe HTTP endpoint.

+<a name="1-0-x-quota-acls"></a>

 * Mesos 1.0 deprecates `SET_QUOTA_WITH_ROLE` and `DESTROY_QUOTA_WITH_PRINCIPAL` actions with `UPDATE_QUOTA_WITH_ROLE`, as well as the `SetQuota` and `RemoveQuota` ACLs with `UpdateQuota` ACL, to control which principal(s) is authorized to set, remove and (in future releases) update quota for role(s).
 A new `GET_QUOTA_WITH_ROLE` action and `get_quotas` ACL are introduced to control which principal(s) can query quota status for given role(s).
 This affects `--acls` flag for local authorizer in the following way:
   * It is not allowed to specify `update_quotas` and any of `set_quotas` or `remove_quotas` at the same time.
 Local authorizor will error out in such case;